GlitchDetected/NotificationBot/web/public/legal/privacy.md

 It is important to note that we have no control over the privacy policies of any external services that may be linked on our website.
 We are not affiliated with any of the services linked on our website and cannot be held responsible for their privacy practices.

 ## Contact
-If you have any questions about these terms, please contact us at privacy@notificationbot.com.
+If you have any questions about these terms, please contact us at privacy@notification.bot.